codefellows-seattle-javascript-401n6/09-persistence/lab-amber/README.md

-# Amber Kim CodeFellows Lab 08 Vanilla REST Server
+# Amber Kim CodeFellows Lab 09 Persistence with File System

 ## Introduction
 This is a simple node.js app with an Http Server that implements Restful API's.
 It is built using Vanilla JavaScript and practices separation of concerns.
+Some peristence is created using NPM File Server.

 ## To Run This Application
 Run server.js.
 Some example tools and commands you can use: